Ahmad-Ez/Archy-code-generator/examples/simple_flask_app.md

 **Archy generates a prompt, you use it with your LLM, and paste back the response.
 The state is updated, and Archy confirms:**

 `[Archy] Project plan created successfully.
-Next, run \`specify M1\` to detail the first milestone.`
+You can now specify a milestone, e.g., 'specify M1'.`

-*(Your `project_state.json` now contains the plan).*
+*(Your `/path/to/my-flask-app/.archy/project_state.json` now contains the plan).*

 ### Step 2: Specify the Milestone

-Next, we follow Archy's suggestion and ask it to specify the technical details for the first milestone.
+Next, we follow the suggestion and ask Archy to specify the technical details for the first milestone.

 **You type:**
 ```